The Struggle Begins

 That last bout was about two and one half years ago, so that's two and one half years free of cancerous cells.

-2014 UPDATE: It has been about nine years and still no issues with cervical cancer.
+2017 UPDATE: It has been about twelve years and still no more recurring issues with cervical cancer.
 I am glad to be here for my children.
+I've also given birth to another healthy girl (in 2016) and have another on the way.
+So, for those wondering if kids are possible after cervical cancer, yes they most certainly are.